 Consuelo Araos, a researcher at the Signos UANDES Center, seeks to understand the changes in household formation.

-With the objective of understanding the socioeconomic, demographic and cultural challenges faced by young adults in Chile, Consuelo Araosresearcher at the UANDES Sign Centeris carrying out the project "Oikonomías en movimiento.
-Local institutional contexts and domestic configuration processes among young Chilean lower middle class adults in two neighborhoods of Santiago".
+With the objective of understanding the socioeconomic, demographic, and cultural challenges faced by young adults in Chile, Consuelo Araos,a researcher at the Signos UANDES Center, is carrying out the project "Oikonomías in Motion: Local Institutional Contexts and Household Formation Processes among Young Lower-Middle-Class Chileam Adults in Two Santiago Neighborhoods."

-This research seeks to understand changes in household formation, a phenomenon that has become more diffuse and moves away from the traditional nuclear household model.
-"Younger generations are delaying or not realizing important milestones such as finding a job, forming a stable couple, getting married and having children, which has led to an increase in the number of complex households, such as those formed by young adults living with their parents," explains Consuelo Araos.
+This research seeks to understand changes in household formation, a phenomenon that has become less defined and moves away from the traditional nuclear household model.
+"Younger generations are delaying or not reaching important milestones such as finding a job, finding a long-term partner, getting married, and having children, which has led to an increase in the number of complex households, such as those formed by young adults living with their parents," explains Consuelo Araos.

 The study focuses on young people between the ages of 18 and 34 and compares two Santiago neighborhoods, revealing which offers better access to local urban services.

-Younger generations are delaying or not realizing important milestones such as finding a job, forming a stable partner, getting married and having children, which has led to an increase in the number of complex households, such as those formed by young adults living with their parents.
+Younger generations are delaying or not reaching important milestones such as finding a job, finding a long-term partner, getting married, and having children, which has led to an increase in the number of complex households, such as those formed by young adults living with their parents.

 FAI Competition Priority Thematic Areas